forcedotcom/java-sdk/springsecurity/doc/deprecated-spring.md

+---

+layout: doc
+title: Deprecated Spring Security Configuration Options

+---
-# Database.com Spring Security Integration
+# Deprecated Spring Security Configuration Options

+[TODO @Nawab]: i changed the title but the text seems to be more about OAuth than conenction URL.
+Please update title accordingly.

-Besides &lt;connectionUrl />, other options to provide OAuth info are  &lt;oauthInfo/> or &lt;connectionName /> tag.
+We recommend using  &lt;connectionUrl /> for configuring a connection URL.
+Besides &lt;connectionUrl />, other options to provide OAuth info are  &lt;oauthInfo/> or &lt;connectionName /> tags.
 Note that these tags are mutually exclusive and you can't provide more than one or you will receive an error on application startup.

+[TODO @Nawab]: "other options to provide OAuth info are  &lt;oauthInfo/> or &lt;connectionName /> tags."
+Are we only talking about OAuth here or regular username/password too.
+Sounds like just OAuth from description above.

+**Note**: These options are deprecated.
+They are not recommended and will eventually be removed.

 **&lt;oauthInfo/>** tag.
 This tag allows you to specify an <code>endpoint</code>, <code>oauthKey</code> and <code>oauthSecret</code> as separate attributes.
 For example: